TLP:CLEAR

 http://metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/token

-Infrastructure Probing
+Infrastructure probing

 The attacker also probes for VMware vSphere SOAP APIs and ONVIF device management: